MSOL Restricted Contractibility to Planar Graphs: Restricted Contractibility is Fixed-Parameter Tractable

 Let $G$ be a graph and let $h: H_r \embed G$ be an embedding of a hexagonal grid in $G$.
-An $h(H_r)$-component $C$ is called \emph{proper} if $C$ has at least one vertex of attachment in $h(H_r) \setminus h(C_r)$, namely, the component is attached to an inner vertex of the grid.
+A vertex $v \in h(H_r)$ is called \emph{inner} if $v \in h(H_r) \setminus h(C^r)$.
+An $h(H_r)$-component $C$ is called \emph{proper} if $C$ has at least one vertex of attachment in $h(H_r) \setminus h(C^r)$, namely, the component is attached to an inner vertex of the grid.
 Let $h_+(H_r)$ denote the union of $h(H_r)$ with all proper $h(H_r)$-components.
-Notice that the proper $h(H_r)$-components may be obstructions to the planarity of $h_+(H_r)$. $h$ is called a \emph{flat embedding} if $h_+(H_r)$ is a planar graph.
-For an example, see Figure~\ref{fig:components}b.
+Notice that the proper $h(H_r)$-components may be obstructions to the planarity of $h_+(H_r)$.
+The embedding $h$ is called a \emph{flat embedding} if $h_+(H_r)$ is a planar graph.
+For an example, see Fig.~\ref{fig:components}b.

-\heading{Tree-width.} For a graph $G$, its tree-width is the smallest integer $k$ such that $G$ is subgraph of a $k$-tree.
-This parameter describes how much is $G$ ``similar'' to a tree.
+\heading{Tree-width.} For a graph $G$, its tree-width is an integer $k$ which describes how ``similar'' is $G$ to a tree~\cite{diestel}.
 For our purposes, we use tree-width as a black box in our algorithm.
 The following two properties of tree-width are crucial.